United States · audience itinerary

 Insider tips

-- ◆Utilize San Diego's efficient public transportation or ride-sharing services to navigate between neighborhoods.
+- ◆Utilize San Diego's public transportation and ride-sharing services to navigate between neighborhoods.

 Packing highlights